Changissnz/selfinterest/README.md

-arbitrary potential for the forms that push them towards at least acting, if not also thinking, like an automatic agent, such that their impulses have been detached from their self and re-engineered back into their self for the automatic action, going so far as the automatic thought.
+arbitrary potential for the forms that push them towards at least acting, if not also thinking, like an automatic agent, such that their impulses have been detached from their self and re-engineered back into their self for the automatic action, additionally for the automatic thought.